Samwisemr/game-of-life/README.md

 # game-of-life
-A version of Conway's Game of Life, graphics to come
+A version of Conway's Game of Life